 Crude oil feedstock and refined products from the various processing units are temporarily stored in designated tanks.
-North Atlantic has storage capacity for approximately seven million barrels of crude oil and refined product.
-This storage capacity is typically allocated approximately 50% to crude oil feedstock and 50% to refined product outputs.
-Refined products are ultimately shipped for delivery to the United States Atlantic Coast market, including Boston and New York City.
-These markets typically consume approximately 90% of the Refinery's production.
+We have storage capacity for approximately seven million barrels of feedstocks and refined products.
+This storage capacity is allocated approximately 50% to crude oil and other feedstock and 50% to refined products.
+Refined products are ultimately shipped to the United States East Coast market, which typically consume approximately 90% of the Refinery's production.
 The vessels delivering refined products typically have capacity for approximately 330,000 barrels and are limited to transporting one or two products.